game-ai-platform-team/tira-ai-platform/docs/user_manual/manual.md

 * ``runcommand``, a simple text file that contains the command that will be used to run the program.
 The working directory will be the root of the git project.

 ## Logs vs Moves
+The server assumes that provided AIs manage tracking previous moves themselves.
+Therefore the server will only provide input from one AI to another and read outputs.
+[Here's an example of a simple Connect Four application compatible with Tira-AI-Platform](https://github.com/game-ai-platform-team/stupid-connect-four-ai)

 Let's take a look at the sample ``ai.py`` script.
 We can see that there are two types of lines: